cardiamc/cardiamc.github.io/README.md

 ### Hi there, I'm Marco Cardia 👋

-I'm a PostDoc at the University of Pisa, passionate about applying Machine Learning to solve real-world challenges in environmental science and digital accessibility.
+I'm a PostDoc at the University of Pisa.
+Originally from the beautiful island of **Sardinia**, I'm passionate about applying Machine Learning to solve real world challenges in environmental science and digital accessibility.

-My work involves building robust, data-driven systems that can interpret complex data—from spectroscopic signals in industrial wastewater to visual information in scientific documents.
+My work involves building robust, data-driven systems that can interpret complex data spacing from spectroscopic signals in water to visual information in scientific documents.
 I am driven by a passion for transforming data into meaningful, actionable insights and making technology more inclusive.

 ---